artsy/artsy.github.io/_posts/2019-04-17-having-a-coffee-with-every-engineer.markdown

 2018 was a complex year for Artsy, where we both gained and lost more engineers than usual.
 The increase in engineering turnover was generally attributable to what I'll call "cultural churn."
 Scaling a team comes with new challenges, and our team leadership tried to meet those challenges with changes to the team's structure.
-Some of these changes turned out to be more costly than we'd hoped.
+Some of these changes turned out to be tougher than we'd hoped.
 Our team is in a great spot _now_, but we didn't get from there to here via a straight line.

 In the midst of this cultural churn, I was trying to have a one-on-one with every other engineer.
 I was asking people "hey, how are you doing?
 Want to grab a coffee?"
 And that actually had a pretty big impact: if I met someone